 Medellín Offers Quality of Life with Less Cost

 One of the main reasons that made me decide to move to Medellín permanently is, without a doubt, the convenient cost of living.
 In general, Medellín has lower prices than Panamá City.
-Thus, for example, a small family of 3-4 people in Panamá needs an income of at least $3,300 USD to have an basic life on the isthmus.
+Thus, for example, a small family of 3-4 people in Panamá needs an income of at least $3,300 USD to have a basic life on the Isthmus.
 That is to say, without frills and simply to cover the rental costs of a modest apartment in a central area of the city and to cover the expenses of food, utilities, education, transportation, health, and any other unforeseen expenses.
 Now, in Medellín, you can live with up to 39% less (around $2,000 USD for a monthly savings of $1,300 USD) in a Estrato 6 that is one of the highest socioeconomic levels in Colombia.
-These numbers were overwhelming to choose to come and live in Medellín with my family since I can live with a better quality of life and save a lot of money.
+These numbers were overwhelming when choosing to come and live in Medellín with my family, since I can live with a better quality of life and save a lot of money.